-Leaders are provided with extensive suggestions about how to manage common risks associated with play in public green spaces and bring a First Aid Kit to class, which can be utilized by guides if needed.
+Leaders are provided with extensive suggestions about how to manage common risks associated with play in public green spaces and bring a First Aid Kit to class, which can be utilized by guides (attending adults) if needed.

 Leaders also partner with guides to make sure that explorers feel safe at Tinkergarten.
 Our New Leader Course, required in order for leaders to be certified to lead, includes a module which addresses both physical and emotional safety.
 We learn that the Leader’s job, in partnership with guides, is to support all children as they learn about how their behavior impacts and is impacted by others.
 You can read about how we think about social development in the early years in a post on our blog, More than Mudpies.